 How To Make A Cinnamon Roll Cake

-The full recipe is on the recipe card, but here’s a quick overview of the process:
+The full recipe is on the recipe card, but here’s a quick overview:

-• Dip the biscuit in some melted butter and then in cinnamon-sugar.
+2. Dip the biscuit in melted butter, then in cinnamon-sugar.

-• Once the biscuit is well coated, roll it up tightly into a cylinder then place on the outer edge of the skillet or pie pan.
+3. Roll the coated biscuit tightly into a cylinder and place it on the outer edge of the skillet or pie pan.

-• Working around the pan in a spiral, place each biscuit next to each other, seam side down, until biscuits reach the center.
+4. Continue placing the biscuits in a spiral, seam side down, until they reach the center.

-• While the Cinnamon Roll Cake is baking (and making your house smell like heaven on earth), whip the frosting together to spread over the warm cake — swoon!
+5. While the Cinnamon Roll Cake bakes (and fills your house with an amazing aroma), whip up the frosting to spread over the warm cake—swoon!

 Process shots-- images of the biscuits being placed in the pan and being baked